GoogleCloudPlatform/community/tutorials/deploy-mean-app-mongodb-replication.md

 If you are able to perform the above tasks, your MEAN application is now operational, albeit using the locally-installed MongoDB database instance.
 The remaining sections of this tutorial will show you how to deploy a separate Bitnami MongoDB with Replication cluster and reconfigure the MEAN application to use that cluster instead.

-## Deploy Bitnami MongoDB with Replication on a set of Google Compute Engine instances.
+## Deploy Bitnami MongoDB with Replication on a set of Google Compute Engine instances

 Deploy Bitnami MEAN on a Google Compute Engine instance: